transcode-de/durga/README.rst

     :target: https://waffle.io/transcode-de/durga
     :alt: Stories in Ready

-Create easy to use Python objects for REST resources including schema validation.
+Durga is a Python library to consume REST resources with optional schema validation.

 Documentation available at `Read the Docs`_.